The Vermont Agency of Agriculture, Food and Markets establishes a Cannabis Quality Control Program under 6 V.S.A. § 567 for the following purposes:

 All laboratories applying for certification must use ISO/IEC 17025 based formats for all hemp/cannabis testing.
 There are generally three categories of laboratories that are invited to apply for certification.
 Please review the laboratory certification application guidance for more information.

 - Accredited laboratories following the ISO/IEC 17025 format

 - Laboratories that have applied for/or are working towards ISO/IEC 17025 based accreditation may also apply but are limited to testing for potency, moisture analysis, and pesticides

 - Laboratories located outside Vermont applying for certification, must be accredited based on ISO/IEC 17025 format, and produce hemp/cannabis compliance documentation from its respective state

-The Program will post a list of certified laboratories to test crops and products for compliance with hemp potency and contaminant action limits.
-Hemp Program registrants must comply with the Vermont Hemp Rules related to testing hemp crops and products, reporting to the Hemp Program of non-compliance, and maintaining required records.
-The Agency compiled a list of laboratories that expressed interested in becoming certified.
+Certified laboratories are available to test crops and products for compliance with most hemp potency and contaminant action limits.
+Hemp Program registrants must comply with the Vermont Hemp Rules related to testing hemp crops and products, reporting to the Hemp Program of non-compliance, and maintaining required test records.

 Questions about testing, contaminant action limits, and laboratory certification may be emailed to AGR.HempLabCertification@vermont.gov.

 In the development of the Cannabis Quality Control Program, the Agency solicted input from a stakeholder group representing existing Vermont laboratories, growers and processors.
 This group engaged with the Agency on all elements of the Cannabis Quality Control Program, including required application materials and standards, to administrative processes, proficiencies and comtaminant action limits.
 A summary of the comments and responses is provided, here.

 - Interpreting a Certificate of Analysis, FAQ